codio-gcse-2014/webdev-1/.guides/sections.md

   - action: open
     path: 05-css-intro/index.html
     panel: 0
+    index: 0
+    type: file
+    arg: 05-css-intro/index.html
   - action: open
     path: 05-css-intro/main.css
     panel: 0
+    index: 1
+    type: file
+    arg: 05-css-intro/main.css
   - action: open
     path: "#preview: 05-css-intro/index.html"
     panel: 1
+    index: 2
+    type: preview
+    arg: 05-css-intro/index.html
 layout: ""
-step: 05-css-intro;img;audio
+step: 05-css-intro;img;audio;my-play

 ---
 We're now going to introduce you to the missing piece of the jigsaw - CSS.

 CSS (**C**ascading **S**tyle **S**heet) is a way of styling your HTML elements.

->Although you can style your HTML directly within your HTML page, it is bad practice.
-For all but the simplest use cases, you should use a special file.

 ## Loading our CSS file
 In the same way we loaded our Javascript file `main.js`, we use load a CSS file within the `<head>` tag.
+Look at `index.html` on the left and you'll see how we load this.

 ```html
 <link rel="stylesheet" type="text/css" href="main.css">